sudo-self/Rpi-shairport-sync/ADVANCED TOPICS/PulseAudioAndPipeWire.md

 # The Problem
 When Shairport Sync is installed as a system service, it starts after the system has booted up.
 It runs under a low-priviliged user called `shairport-sync`.
 Unfortunately, per (4) above, since it was not logged in through the GUI, it won't have a PulseAudio service.
+If you are using the `"pa"` backend, Shairport Sync may well crash.
-Therefore, per (5) above, the ALSA `"default"` device either won't exist or -- if it does exist -- won't work.
-Hence, Shairport Sync will either terminate or remain silent.
+Per (5) above, the ALSA `"default"` device either won't exist or -- if it does exist -- won't work.
+Hence, using the `"alsa"` backend, Shairport Sync will either terminate or remain silent.

 # The Fixes
 There are three ways to address this problem:
 1. Stop using Shairport Sync as a system service.
 Instead, launch it from a terminal window after log-in through the GUI.
 Alternatively, create a user service startup script so that it will be launched automatically after the user has logged in.
 This means that the system can not run without user intervention.
-2. Stop using the ALSA `"default"` device.
-Instead, set the output device to a real ALSA hardware output device.
+2. If you are using the `"alsa"` backend, set the output device to a real ALSA hardware output device.
 Use `$ shairport-sync -h` (or, better, `sps-alsa-explore`) to get a list of output devices, and use the configuration file to set the device.
 Now this might prevent PulseAudio from working properly.
 # The Best Fix
 3. The best of all fixes is, if possible, to avoid using a system containing PulseAudio altogether.
 Linux operating systems typically have a "server", "lite" or "headless" version that has no GUI and no PulseAudio.